LaunchCodeEducation/liftoff-assignments/P2-Project_Outline/README.md

 ### Overview
 MyBeat - online neighborhood to share the news like the newspapers of old...
 Post stories about the events in your neighborhood, township or city
 ### Features
-account creation
+account creation;
-post, edit, & delete stories (text) post photos or images ability find stories by geographic area
+post, edit, & delete stories (text);
+post photos or images; And
+ability find stories by geographic area
 ### Technologies
-java
-springboot
-thymeleaf
+java,
+springboot,
+thymeleaf, and
 MySQL
 ### What I'll Have to Learn
-ground up project development
+ground up project development, deeper database structuring,
-deeper database structuring
-ability to store images in SQL additional
+ability to store images in SQL, and additional web functionality
 ### Project Tracker
 https://trello.com/johanx/boards